 Our program is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP) in collaboration with the American Association of Medical Assistants.
 Our graduates are eligible to take the CMA (AAMA) national certification examination, conducted by the Certifying Board of the American Association of Medical Assistants.

-PCC Medical Assisting program continues to support students in obtaining their credential.
-According to the 2020 Annual Report data 2018 graduates had a 98% exam pass rate.
-91% of our 2018 graduates passed the CMA (AAMA) national exam.
+PCC’s Medical Assisting program continues to support students in successfully completing our program, securing job placement, and obtaining their national credential.
+According to our 2021 Annual Report data, 2019 graduates of our program had a 98% retention rate, 92% employment rate, and 94% national exam pass rate.

 Degrees and certificates